z3tt3r/dno-rating-system-fullstack/README.md

 * **Dynamic Premium Calculation**: The application calculates premiums based on key parameters such as a company's annual **turnover**, desired insurance **limit**, and **financial performance**.
 * **Tiered Coefficients and Discounts**: It utilizes predefined coefficients for turnover bands (higher turnover leads to a lower base rate per million limit) and applies cascading discounts for higher insurance limits.
-* **Data Persistence**: Client and calculated risk data are stored in an embedded H2 Database.
+* **Data Persistence**: Client and calculated risk data are stored in mySQL Database.
 * **REST API**: The backend provides a robust REST API for communication with the frontend, handling requests, and delivering calculation results.
 * **User Interface**: An intuitive React UI allows users to easily input data and instantly visualize premium calculation results.